pybliometrics-dev/pybliometrics/docs/reference/sciencedirect/ScienceDirectSearch.rst

 ===============================================

 `ScienceDirectSearch()` implements the `ScienceDirect Search API <https://nonprod-devportal.elsevier.com/documentation/ScienceDirectSearchAPI.wadl>`_ using the `PUT` method.
 It executes a query to search for documents and retrieves the resulting records.
-The class takes a `query` dictionary as input which has to follow this schema:
+The class takes a `query` string that searches through all the article's or chapter's content.
+You can also pass any of the following parameters as keyword arguments:

 .. code-block:: text